 - Each department, program, center, or institute at the Downtown Campus (hereafter, the "Requesting Party") will generally be limited to five events per semester in the Agora.
 Exceptions may be granted by the Office of the Provost.

 - The use of the Agora for events will be limited to two days per week during the fall and spring semesters when class is in session, except for the week before and the week after the University's official start of fall coursework, and the last week of classes each semester.
 The winter intersession, Sundays, and University holidays do not count toward this limitation, but Saturdays do count toward this limitation.

 - The University strongly encourages the use of a vacant first floor classroom at the Downtown Campus for receptions or events with fewer than 30 participants.
 Additionally, by combining two or three first floor classrooms, events can be accommodated that would host up to 120 guests.

 - Exemptions to the aforementioned may be granted on a case-by-case basis by the Office of the Provost.

 The following procedures will be observed whenever an Agora space request is submitted:

 - All requests for Agora usage made by a requesting party must first be approved by the associate dean, dean, vice provost, or vice president (hereafter, "the Approver") to which the Requesting Party reports.
-Approval emails shall include: the requesting party name; a general description of the event; the number of expected attendees; notification concerning whether amplified sound will be used; and the Approver's final approval of the proposed event and attendant arrangements for that event.
+The approval form shall include: the requesting party name; a general description of the event; the number of expected attendees; notification concerning whether amplified sound will be used; and the Approver's final approval of the proposed event and attendant arrangements for that event.
 This approval is subject to space availability and does not constitute a guarantee that the space is available — there may, for example, be a conflict with other scheduled classes or events.